-- Use brown sugar – Brown sugar has more moisture than granulated sugar.
+- Brown sugar - Brown sugar has more moisture than granulated sugar.
 In this recipe I used 3 parts brown sugar to 1 part granulated.

-- Use egg yolks – Using all yolks or mostly yolks adds more moisture to the batter because the yolks have more fat than the whites.
+- Egg yolks - Using all yolks or mostly yolks adds more moisture to the batter because the yolks have more fat than the whites.
 (Save the egg whites for a yummy egg white frittata.)

-- Use baking powder – Baking powder is more acidic than baking soda.
+- Baking powder - Baking powder is more acidic than baking soda.
 Baking soda helps the cookies spread, and the more they spread, the thinner the cookie with be and the less moisture it will have.

 - Refrigerate the batter - Resting the batter in the refrigerator evaporates some of the water and increases the sugar, which ultimately creates a chewier cookie.
 The longer you allow the batter to refrigerate, the chewier the cookies will be.